UK takeover rules block higher Pfizer offer before Astra deadline

 One way for Pfizer to lift the offer before the deadline ends would be if, under pressure from shareholders, AstraZeneca decided to do a u-turn and engage in talks.
 The two sides could propose increasing the amount AstraZeneca pays as a dividend as a way to bump up the price, but that also carries risks, lawyers said.

-"It's something that could be put to the panel, but I think they wouldn't look favorably on that, because clearly one is supposed to be observing the spirit (of the law)," one lawyer specializing in corporate M&A told Reuters.
+"It's something that could be put to the panel, but I think they wouldn't look favourably on that, because clearly one is supposed to be observing the spirit (of the law)," one lawyer specialising in corporate M&A told Reuters.

 "If they see them colluding to get around the final offer statement, which is what AstraZeneca making a major payout by way of a distribution would be, I would have thought the panel wouldn't be happy with that."